So, you like the lever action shotgun, but you don’t know which one to choose for trap and skeet.

 When you’re shooting, you can actually break the barrel forward to visually verify that there aren’t any obstructions blocking your shots.
 These shotguns come in 12-gauge, 16-gauge, and 20-gauge, 28-gauge, and .410 configurations.

 The most common choice for clay shooting is the 12-gauge configuration because it is effective when it comes to skeet shooting.
-20-gauge is overkill if you’re shooting trap and .410 is going to make skeet shooting ridiculously easy.
+20-gauge has lower recoil but is more challenging if you’re shooting trap and .410 is going to make skeet shooting ridiculously difficult but eliminates almost all recoil.

-As you’re deciding what kind of over/under or double barrel shotgun you’d like to have, you can choose from guns like the Mossberg Silver Reserve II, Franchi Instinct L, CZ Redhead Deluxe, Legacy Escort Over Under, and the Stevens 512 Gold Wing.
+As you’re deciding what kind of over/under or double barrel shotgun you’d like to have, you can choose from guns like the Mossberg Silver Reserve II (pictured above), Franchi Instinct L, CZ Redhead Deluxe, Legacy Escort Over Under, and the Stevens 512 Gold Wing.
 There are more, but these are just a sampling.

 The Mossberg Silver Reserve II has a classic design to it that you’re sure to recognize.
 The black walnut forearm and buttstock along with the rubber recoil pad, you’re going to enjoy shooting these shotguns.